Best Photo Spots in Palm Springs, California

-The world’s first Cactarium is probably the coolest thing I’ve seen all year.
-This garden is so cute and perfect for tons of photo ops.
-It costs $5 to enter and you can explore the entire place in less than an hour.
-They have tons of plants and succulents to shop as well.
+You can visit the world’s first Cactarium, the Moorten Botanical Garden.
+This garden is a great spot to stop and marvel at all the cacti.
+It’s also perfect for photo ops.
+At only $5 to enter, you can explore the entire place in less than an hour.
+They have tons of plants and succulents to shop for as well.
 We picked up some tiny ones for the house that were $1.25 each.
-I love a good deal!
+I can’t pass up a good deal!

 Located at 1701 S Palm Canyon Dr, Palm Springs, CA 92264